 Book Beginnings is a weekly meme hosted by Rose City Reader.
-Share the first sentence (or so) of the book you are reading, along with your initial thoughts about the sentence, impressions of the book, or anything else the opener inspires.
+We share the first sentence (or so) of the book we are reading, along with our initial thoughts about the sentence, impressions of the book, or anything else the opener inspires.

 Domenica Macdonald, anthropologist, resident of Scotland Street, and wife of Angus Lordie, portrait painter and long-standing member of the Scottish Arts Club, sat in the kitchen of her flat in Scotland Street.

 Huzzah, a comfort read for troubled times.
 This is book 13 in the 44 Scotland Street series by Alexander McCall Smith, published late last year.
 I do so love these books, as well as most of his other works.
 They won't win him the Nobel Prize or even the Booker Prize, but they are extremely enjoyable and full of stories about regular, normal, everyday humans, replete with all their foibles.

 Sometimes the books can seem a bit disjointed, as each short chapter tends to repeat or summarize some of the scenes of last one.
 This is the result of their original format: they have been serialized daily in "The Scotsman" newspaper since 2004.